deadc0de6/cploy/README.md

 ## Exclusion

-Files can be excluded within the monitored directory by using `--exclude`.
+Files can be excluded from the sync in the monitored directory by using the `--exclude` switch.
 Matching is done using [fnmatch](https://docs.python.org/3.4/library/fnmatch.html).

-Example: exclude any hidden files:
+Example: exclude any hidden files
 ```
 --exclude '*/.*'
 ```